Christian Bale is a Badass

 Easily Zip Changed Files in Your Subversion Working Copy

-Posted over 2 years ago
+Posted about 16 years ago

 Subversion is a great tool for source control on a team of software developers.
 Every check-in we do into subversion must be accompanied by a code review from a fellow developer.
 The best method for doing this is to send the modified files to another developer in zip format.
 But how does one do this with a large source tree?